Vin5Sas/Nuke_Tools/AOV_Extractor/ReadMe.md

 ## Progress on this Tool
 This current version is only the first version (v1.0.0) and it works only with EXRs for now.
 It has been tested on a fixed number of AOVs (mostly the common ones like 'P', 'Pz/Depth', 'N', 'Oc', 'rgb', 'diffuse', 'specular', 'metallic', 'specrough', etc), while progress is being made to expand the range of AOVs it can extract.
 Also, there is a possibility of getting an **easy-to-use GUI using PySide2** to facilitate selection of AOVs from all the existing AOVs and displaying them intact in the GUI.
-These updaetes will follow in the future.
+These updates will follow in the future.